First Time Homebuyer

 Start House Hunting: Once you’ve secured your Certified Pre-Approval and have a Realtor, start shopping with your agent or on the Internet.
 (A good local Realtor may also know about homes that aren’t even on the market yet.)
 Decide on your priorities: budget, number of bedrooms, bathrooms, preferred location, size of property and styles of home.
 Compare neighborhoods, school districts, value for money.
 Look at as many homes as you need to before making the decision to buy.

 There are programs that require as little as 3%-5% down.
 Your eligibility is based on your overall credit profile, income and assets.
 Some programs allow part of that amount to be gifted.
 Speak to a Mortgage Advisor to discuss your situation.

 Yes.
 There are many products and programs available for limited credit profiles, especially for first-time home buyers.
-Naturally, every situation is different but once your Mortgage Advisor has reviewed your credit profile, they will help you determine what options will work best for you.
+Naturally, every situation is different but once your Mortgage Advisor has reviewed your credit profile, they will help you determine what options will work for you.